Charter a New CSO

-- A financial plan for the student organization, including a proposed budget for the funds needed to support and fulfill its responsibilities.
+- A financial plan for the student organization, including a proposed budget for the funds needed to support and fulfill its duties, responsibilities, and expectations.

 General Chartering Process

-- After initial review, the Vice Provost for Student Life and Dean of Students will refer all requests to CSL as well as seek comment from the leadership of existing CSOs.
+- After initial review, the Vice Provost for Student Life and Dean of Students will refer all requests to the Center for Student Involvement as well as seek comment from the leadership of existing CSOs.

-- If the proposed CSO meets the criteria, requests shall be forwarded to the University Policy Committee for Student Affairs for review and recommendation for action.
+- If the proposed CSO meets the criteria, requests shall be forwarded to the Student Affairs University Policy Committee for review and recommendation for action.

 - The Vice Provost for Student Life and Dean of Students will then make a formal determination.

-- If approved, CSL will begin to assist the student organization in obtaining necessary resources to fulfill its duties, responsibilities, and expectations.
+- If approved, the Center for Student Involvement will begin to assist the student organization in obtaining necessary resources to fulfill its duties, responsibilities, and expectations.

 For More Information